UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 ### Architecture Overview

 At a high level, FlowNet is built using an encoder-decoder structure, with information being spacially compressed in the contractive portion first, then refined in the expansion portion, with layers on top of this convolutional portion that are used to actually predict the optical flow field based on the features produced by the convolutional network.

 <img src="{{ site.baseurl }}/assets/images/team27/FlowNet-Architecture.png" />

-*Figure 1.
-High level picture of the FlowNet Architecture [4].*
+_Figure 2.
+High level picture of the FlowNet Architecture [4]._

 In the contractive portion, there are 9 covolution layers total, 6 of them using a stride of 2 to act as a pooling mechanism.
 Each of them contain a ReLU activation to introduce non-linearity.
 In these 9 layers, there are no fully-connected layers, allowing for images of any size.